godfrey0/resume-1/README.md

 - - - - Mentor by PhD candidate Dixtant Mittal.
 -
 - Personal Project 2021~Present
-- - Introduction to PowerBI course for begineer work
+- - Introduction to PowerBI for account executive
-- - -in collaboration with Nogawa Sentosa.
+- - - in collaboration with Nogawa Sentosa.
 -

 EXPERIENCE